Our Review Process

 Dr. Apoorva T, MHM.

-Can People with Diabetes Drink Beer?
+Can a Diabetic Drink Beer?

 When there is a match going on and everybody is at the edge of their seat with a beer in hand, it sets the mood.
 When your favorite team scores a goal or makes the match-winning run, yelling “Cheers!” with your friends is a priceless feeling.
 The beverage itself may not be the first choice but the memories attached to it are often with friends and loved ones.
 A person may indulge in other alcohol alone, but you will rarely see a person having a beer alone.
 It is that feeling of bonding that makes one want to indulge in this beverage.
 But what can you do when you have to look out for your own health?
 A cold glass of this beverage can be refreshing on a hot summer's day.
-So, the question to be asked is, “Is beer good for diabetes?”
+So, the question to be asked is, Does beer have sugar?
+“Is beer good for diabetes?”
 And can they have a beer?

 Table of Contents